plumed-nest/plumed-nest/Info.md

 * __How to cite PLUMED-NEST__

-  We invite you to add the following sentence to your paper:
+  If you deposited your data on the PLUMED-NEST, we invite you to add the following sentence to your paper:

   *All the data and PLUMED input files required to reproduce the results reported in this paper can be found on PLUMED-NEST (https://github.com/plumed/plumed-nest-site), the public repository of the PLUMED consortium [cite ref].*